The sooner you know about a problem, the sooner you can address it, right? Imagine if you could do that in your most important apps and software.

 MTTA isn’t just about monitoring for specific alerts.
 The challenge facing incident management teams primarily centers around the scale of networking operations.

-Network nodes and endpoints generate large volumes of log streams in real-time.
-These logs describe every networking activity including traffic flows, connection request, TCP/IP protocol data exchange and network security information at a large scale.
-Advanced monitoring and observability tools use this information to make sense of every alert — but not every alert represents a potential incident.
+Advanced monitoring and observability tools use this information to make sense of every alert — but not every alert signals a potential incident.

-These tools are designed to recognize patterns of anomalous network behavior.
+Some tools are designed to recognize patterns of anomalous network behavior.
 Since the network behavior evolves continuously, predefined instructions cannot accurately determine the severity of impact represented by an alert.

-Since these models generalize the system behavior which is continuously changing, some important alerts go under the radar, while most of the common and less important alerts do not necessitate a control action.
+Since these models generalize the system behavior, which is continuously changing, some important alerts go under the radar, while most of the common and less important alerts do not necessitate a control action.
 Additionally, it may take several alerts in succession to definitively point to an incident that mandates a control action — which may not be entirely automated.

-So how do you reduce MTTA?
+How do you reduce MTTA?
 The following best practices are key to reducing the Mean Time to Acknowledgement of an IT incident:

 Information that can be used to issue an alert is generated in silos — network logs, application logs, network traffic data.
 This information must be integrated and collected in a consumable format within a scalable data platform.
 For example, data lakes or data lakehouses that acquire data of all structures and various formats within a scalable cloud-based repository.